-- (a) Upon receiving a subpoena, the Records Division will fill out a "Subpoena Log", specifically noting the date & time the subpoena was received by Records, whether it was received via e-mail or KCSD Civil, the case number (not CDAPD report number), defendant name and officer name; - (b) Records personnel will electronically send the subpoena and an Acceptance of Service (AOS) via e-mail to the member named in the subpoena.
+- (a) Records personnel will electronically send the subpoena and an Acceptance of Service (AOS) via e-mail to the member named in the subpoena, along with a "read receipt".
 The subject of the e-mail shall include the Case Number (not CDAPD report number), Defendant Name (Last, First), Officer Name (Last Name & K #); - 1.
-Example: F12-1234 / Smith, John / Officer Jones K90 - (c) Members who are scheduled for their regular duty assignment are required to check their e-mail throughout their shift and immediately open any e-mail titled with a subject line as mentioned above; - 1.
-Subpoenas for Reserves will be e-mailed as described above, but shall also be e-mailed to the Reserve Program Supervisor (Traffic Sergeant), who shall ensure the Reserve is notified that a subpoena has been e-mailed and that they accept service of the subpoena as described in this Policy. - (d) The member shall open the attachment, print out the subpoena and the AOS, date and sign the AOS, and then forward both to the Records Division; - 1.
-If there is a schedule conflict with the dates of the subpoena, the member shall contact the Attorney assigned to the case and explain the reason for the conflict and request to be excused.
-The member must first be excused from the subpoena before disregarding it.
+Example: F12-1234 / Smith, John / Officer Jones K90 - (b) Members who are scheduled for their regular duty assignment are required to check their e-mail throughout their shift, shall immediately open any e-mail titled with a subject line as mentioned above, and confirm the "read receipt"; - (c) The member shall open the attachment, print out the subpoena and the AOS, date and sign the AOS, and then forward both to the Records Division; - If there is a schedule conflict with the dates of the subpoena, the member shall contact the Attorney assigned to the case and explain the reason for the conflict and request to be excused.
+The member must first be excused from the subpoena before disregarding it. - (d) Upon receiving a signed and dated AOS, the Records Division will forward the documents to the Kootenai County Prosecutor's Office via inter-office mail.